riddhitanna/ModSim-Lab-Work/Lab-10/README.md

 # Lab 10

 In this lab, we model heat diffusion.
-We have covered project questions 1, 2, 3, 4 and 9 from A. Shiflet and G. Shiflet, *Introduction to Computational Science: Modeling and Simulation for the Sciences*, Princeton University Press.3, 276 (2006), Module 10.2.
+We have covered project question 9 and exercise 1 and 2 from A. Shiflet and G. Shiflet, *Introduction to Computational Science: Modeling and Simulation for the Sciences*, Princeton University Press.3, 276 (2006), Module 10.3.

 ___